IBT-FMI/NeuroGentooProject/doc/BLAS_Lapack.md

   which provide a way for the end-user to select against which version of BLAS or Lapack will be linked.

-Every package ebuild linking against either BLAS or Lapack can set a variable `BLAS_COMPAT` or `LAPACK_COMPAT` to specify against which libraries the package can be linked (i.e. the compatibility with the implementations) by adding their unique name the space-separated list, or
+Every package Ebuild linking against either BLAS or Lapack can set a variable `BLAS_COMPAT` or `LAPACK_COMPAT` to specify against which libraries the package can be linked (i.e. the compatibility with the implementations) by adding their unique name the space-separated list, or